mcjurij/mfm/README_en.md

 # mfm
 Mains Frequency Measurement

+> [!NOTE]
+> Note that this translation is mostly a google translate jobby, with my improvements.
+It is a bit bumpy I guess, but I think it should be clear.
+If you have language improvements, please let me know.

 The aim of the project is to measure the mains frequency accurately.

 * This is purely a fun project,